Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Conclusion

 \section{Conclusion}

-We study worst-case packet latency of deterministic distributed broadcast algorithms in adversarial multiple-access channels, in which an adversary controls packet injection and, optionally, jamming.
-We derived asymptotic upper bounds on packet latency expressed in terms of the quantitative constraints defining adversaries.
-The upper bounds on packet latency are summarized in Tables~\ref{tab:jamming} and~\ref{tab:no-jamming}.
+We present a comprehensive study of distributed deterministic broadcast algorithms in adversarial multiple-access channels, in which an adversary controls packet injection and, optionally, jamming.
+The model assumes a fixed set of $n$ stations attached to a shared channel, with the stations equipped with unique names in the interval $[0,n-1]$.
+We derive tight asymptotic upper bounds on worst-case queues size and packet latency, which are expressed in terms of the quantitative constraints defining adversaries and the number of stations~$n$ using the channel.

-When the channel is with jamming, then there is a non-adaptive algorithm with bounded packet latency for any injection rate smaller than~$1$, but this algorithm operates only for a known range of values of jamming rates.
-It is an open problem if there is a non-adaptive algorithm that is stable against all jamming adversaries with the injection rate~$\rho$ and jamming rate~$\lambda$ satisfying $\rho + \lambda < 1$, as already discussed at the end of Section~\ref{sec:full-sensing}.

-When the channel is without jamming, then algorithms \textsc{OF-SRR} and \textsc{SRR} have packet latencies that are $o(n)$, for suitably small injection rates as functions of $n$, when burstiness is treated as a constant.
-It is unknown if such algorithms exist for channels with jamming.

-Algorithm \textsc{MBTF} is the only one we discussed with the property that its packet latency is~$\Theta(n^2)$, when burstiness~$b$ and injection rate~$\rho$ and jamming rate~$\lambda$ are all treated as constants, and when $\rho+\lambda<1$.
-It is also the only algorithm among those we considered for which there is an upper bound on the number of packets queued in the system, which is independent of injection and jamming rates, because this bound holds even for $\rho+\lambda=1$, see~\cite{ChlebusKR09}.
-It is unknown if there is an algorithm stable when $\rho+\lambda=1$ and such that its packet latency is $o(n^2)$ when $\rho+\lambda<1$ and when burstiness~$b$ and injection rate~$\rho$ and jamming rate~$\lambda$ are all treated as constants.
+Algorithms are categorized as either adaptive or non-adaptive, channels may either have collision detection mechanism or not, and an adversary may either be able to jam the channel or not.
+The case of channels with both jamming and collision detection is omitted from the considerations, in that we do not consider algorithms designed specifically for such an environment.
+There are two reasons for this apparent omission.
+One is that this model does not allow to distinguish a round with collision form a jammed one, so it is not clear how to make use of collision detection.
+Secondly, such environments allow to execute any algorithm for a channel without collision detection and without jamming that avoids collisions, adapted only by the stipulation that jammed rounds, which are detected by a collision-detection mechanism, are to be ignored.